Origin of the Eucharist: Mystery cults

 Parallel to the religious duties to god and state, "the Hellenic world also fostered a number of 'underground' religions, which countless thousands of people found intellectually and emotionally satisfying."
 They were known as the "mysteries," because their adherents took oaths never to reveal their rites to the uninitiated.
 Several honored young male gods born of a divine father and human mother, resurrected after a heroic death.
 In some of these secret religions "celebrants shared a communal meal in which they symbolically ate the flesh and drank the blood of their god."

 Dionysus cult

 Early Christianity spread through a Hellenized populace.
 Jewish feast practices had taken on Hellenic forms as noted above.
 Dionysus was "god of 'the vine' - representing wine, the most universally popular beverage in the ancient world."
 Barry Powell suggests that Christian notions of eating and drinking the "flesh" and "blood" of Jesus were influenced by the cult of Dionysus.
 In contrast, the ancient Greek tragedy, The Bacchae, a ritual involving the wine of Dionysus is not drunk, but poured out as a libation.
-In the Greek novel, Leucippe and Clitophon by Achilles Tatius, Dionysus is said to have given a sheperd of Tyre his first wine.
+In the Greek novel, Leucippe and Clitophon by Achilles Tatius, Dionysus is said to have given a shepherd of Tyre his first wine.
 When Dionysus shows the grape cluster where he got the wine from, Tatius parodies the Christian eucharist rite.